-Thesis title: The Political Commitment of Eric Hobsbawm: the passion for politics in a transformed world (1977-2012)
+Thesis title: The Political Commitment of Eric Hobsbawm: the passion for communist politics in a transformed world (1978-2012)

-2014-2015: Master´s Degree in Contemporary History, Complutense University of Madrid.
+2014-2015: Msc in Contemporary History, Complutense University of Madrid.
 Specialization in Cultural Studies and Political Cultures with the following research: "The representations of Homosexuality: the mass media in Spain (2004-2011)"

-2011-2015: Degree in Political Scientist, UNED.
+2011-2015: BA (Hons) in Political Scientist, UNED.
 Specialization in the history of Fascism and Antifascism in Europe and Spain (1919-1939) with the following research: "The Popular Front and the European Antifascism"

-2010-2014: Degree in History, Complutense University of Madrid.
+2010-2014: BA (Hons) in History, Complutense University of Madrid.
 Specialization in Political Violence and Terrorism in the 20th century with the following research: "ETA and the Francoism.
 The origins of the politcal violence in the Basque Country"

 2017/2018 - Introduction to Historiography, Tutor